zkpassport/zkpassport-sdk/README.md

   console.log('Generating proof')
 })

-onProofGenerated((result: ProofResult) => {
+// You probably don't need to use this callback
+// But if you want to get the proofs and verify them manually, it's here onProofGenerated(({ proof, vkeyHash, version, name }: ProofResult) => {
-  // The proof has been generated
+  // One of the proofs has been generated
-  // You can retrieve the proof, the verification key and the result of your query
-  // Note: the verify function will soon be added to the SDK so you can verify the proof
+  // Here, you can retrieve the proof manually and verify it
-  // directly
-  console.log('Proof', result.proof)
-  console.log('Verification key', result.verificationKey)
-  console.log('Query result', result.queryResult)
-  console.log('firstname', result.queryResult.firstname.disclose.result)
-  console.log('nationality', result.queryResult.nationality.disclose.result)
+  // But note that the verification of the proofs is handled
+  // automatically by the SDK
+  console.log('Proof generated', proof)
+  console.log('Verification key hash', vkeyHash) console.log('Version', version)
+  console.log('Name', name)
 })

+// That's the callback you're looking for onResult(
+  ({
+    uniqueIdentifier,
+    verified,
+    result,
+  }: {
+    uniqueIdentifier: string
+    verified: boolean
+    result: QueryResult
+  }) => {
+    // All the proofs have been generated and the final result is available console.log('firstname', result.firstname.disclose.result)
+    console.log('age over 18', result.age.gte.result)
+    console.log('nationality in EU', result.nationality.in.result)
+    console.log('nationality not from Scandinavia', result.nationality.out.result)
+    // You can also retrieved what were the values originally requested console.log('age over', result.age.gte.expected)
+    console.log('nationality in', result.nationality.in.expected)
+    console.log('nationality not in', result.nationality.out.expected)
+    // You can make sure the proof are valid by checking verified is set to true console.log('proofs are valid', verified)
+    // You can also retrieve the unique identifier associated to this request
+    // The assumption is that the unique identifier will be the same if coming
+    // from the same ID for the same domain name and scope
+    // So you can use it to identify if the user has already provided the proof
+    // for this specific use case
+    console.log('unique identifier', uniqueIdentifier)
+  },
+)
 ```

 ### Using with Next.js